ch728/cucurbit-usda/manuscript.md

 Regression of trait data on the $\mathbf{Q}$ matrix obtained from structure analysis was used to determine the amount of phenotypic variation explained by population structure.
 In *C. pepo*, traits related to fruit morphology tended to have high correlations with population structure ($R_{pop}^2$).
 Seed weight had the highest correlation with an $R_{pop}^2$ of 0.6.
 In *C. moschata*, maturity showed the highest correlation with population structure ($R_{pop}^2$ of 0.52).
-None of the 16 traits in \textit{C. maxima} had a high correlation with population structure.
+None of the 16 traits in *C. maxima* had a high correlation with population structure.
 The only exception was plant growth habit.Traits related to pest resistance were measure in *C. maxima* and *C. pepo* and had among the lowest correlations with population structure.

  || Trait | Description | Pop Size | $h_{G}^2$ | $R_{pop}^2$ |